Title

 This guide assumes that the user is integrating from a mobile application.
 In summary:

-The End User starts the journey on a Relying Party's application, possibly by clicking on a button or a link to start the TrustX Identity Verification journey.
+The End User starts the journey on a Relying Party's application, possibly by clicking on a button or a link to start the TrustX Identity Verification and Authentication journey.

 The Relying Party makes a series of calls to TrustX.
 These calls serve a number of purposes: